kdlong/SMP_18_001_CWR/firstReading.md

 Table 3 caption, L1: Post-fit event yields;

-**Postfit is the term I see in the literature.
+**Postfit, post-fit, and post fit all appear in CMS papers.
 Can you provide a reference to a recommendation?**

 Table 3 body, header line: Total yield; first column: Pred. background; EW WZ signal;